One of the most iconic and unique wedding venues in the country, the award-winning Roman Baths &

 Searcys wedding packages are designed to include everything you need for your guests, leaving you free to enjoy your special day!
 Package contents start from a three-course dinner menu with wine, reception and toast drink included – please see brochure for further details.

 Dinner menus start from £40.50 per guest + VAT

 Perhaps you’d like to tailor your own wedding menu?
 You may wish to go for something quite seasonal, or tailor choices to yours or your guests’ preferences, and their dinner menus are flexibly designed with this in mind.
 Dinner pricing is based on a three-course set menu, but further options and choice menus are available on request – additional costs may apply.

 Seated Buffet menus start from £31.15 per guest + VAT

 A seated buffet combines formality with a more relaxed feel compared to a dinner, there are two packages to choose from.
 Guests will be invited up to the buffet, usually two tables at a time and the banqueting team will be there to serve them.
-All tables will be dressed with crisp white linen and laid with cutlery, crockery and glassware just as with a dinner.
+All tables will be dressed with crisp white linen and laid with cutlery, crockery and glassware.

 Discover the rich history of the Roman Baths where the continuous gush of hot mineral water, bursting from the ground, has always been a subject of wonder.